ahmed-el-halawani/would-you-rather-game/README.md

 # Would You Rather Game

-Would You Rather project is a simple and social game made for applying what i learned from Udacity's React & Redux course.
+Would You Rather project is a simple and social game made for applying what i have learned from Udacity's React & Redux course.

 ## TL;DR
 To get started developing right away: